nwtobbe/BareProx/README.md

 ## Things Not Working / Known Issues

 - **TPM devices:** Proxmox does not allow snapshots of VMs with TPM devices.
 - **Cloud-Init drives:** Delete and recreate them after restore.
 They are temporary devices.
-- **EFI drives:** Move them offline after restore.
+- **Exclude from backup** You can exclude vm:s from backup but.. there is no code currently that does the actual exclusion.

 ---